Call of Duty: Handheld titles

+Call of Duty (for N-Gage)

+Call of Duty is a N-Gage game which is a portable spin-off of 2003's Call of Duty.

 Call of Duty: Roads to Victory

 Call of Duty: Roads to Victory is a PSP game which is a portable spin-off of Call of Duty 3.

+Call of Duty 4: Modern Warfare (for Nintendo DS)

+Call of Duty 4: Modern Warfare is the Nintendo DS companion game for 2007's Modern Warfare.

+Call of Duty: World at War (for Nintendo DS)

+Call of Duty: World at War is the Nintendo DS companion game for World at War.

 Call of Duty: Modern Warfare: Mobilized

 Call of Duty: Modern Warfare: Mobilized is the Nintendo DS companion game for Modern Warfare 2.
 Developed by n-Space, the game takes place in the same setting as the main console game but follows a different storyline and cast of characters.
 Playing as the S.A.S. and the Marines in campaign mode, both forces are trying to find a nuclear bomb.

-Call of Duty: Black Ops DS
+Call of Duty: Black Ops (for Nintendo DS)

-Call of Duty: Black Ops DS is the Nintendo DS companion game for Black Ops.
+Call of Duty: Black Ops is the Nintendo DS companion game for Black Ops.
 Developed by n-Space, the game takes place in the same setting as the main console game, but follows a different storyline and cast of characters.

+Call of Duty: Modern Warfare 3 – Defiance

+Call of Duty: Modern Warfare 3 – Defiance is the Nintendo DS companion game for Modern Warfare 3.

 Call of Duty: Black Ops: Declassified

 Call of Duty: Black Ops: Declassified is a PlayStation Vita Call of Duty game.